Crunch-io/diagnose/README.md

 ## Managers

-In a running system, we want to add, remove, start, and stop probes without having to code at an interactive prompt or restart the system; we do this with a ProbeManager.
+In a running system, we want to add, remove, start, and stop probes and instruments without having to code at an interactive prompt or restart the system; we do this with an InstrumentManager.
 Start by configuring the global diagnose.manager:

 ```#python
 >>> diagnose.manager.instrument_classes = {